-Filing Cases Under Court Seal
+DUCivR 5-2 Filing Cases Under Court Seal

-Clarifies that after a complaint or other initiating document has been provided to the court in paper and on a digital storage medium, all subsequent documents should be submitted to the court in PDF format on a digital storage medium, and no paper filing is necessary.
+Clarifies that after a complaint or other initiating document has been provided to the court in paper and on a CD or DVD, all subsequent documents should be submitted to the court in PDF format on a CD or DVD, and no paper filing is necessary.
 The rule was also edited for clarity.

-Amended Pleadings
+DUCivR 15-1 Amended Pleadings